 Andrew is Head of Large Corporates, Midlands Region and national Head of Higher Education and Charities for Lloyds Bank Commercial Banking.
 Over a 25 year plus career at Lloyds Banking Group he has held a variety of national and regional roles across Lloyds’ Commercial and Retail Banking business.
 He is an elected member of the CBI West Midlands Council.
 Before joining the Theatre Trust Andrew has previously spent five years as a member of the Development Trust.

-Martin is the Managing Director of the Birmingham Office of CBRE, the world’s largest property consultants, and is responsible for some 100 staff across 10 different business lines.
-Martin is a Chartered Surveyor who has worked in Birmingham and the Midlands for over 20 years and has advised on some of Birmingham’s most significant office leasing projects including Snowhill, Baskerville House and Arena Central.
-He was the founding Chairman of the Birmingham Office Market Forum and has also chaired the Office Agents Society.
-Martin joined the Theatre Trust in Dec 2015; he joined our Development Trust in 2011, becoming its Chair in 2015 (see below).
+Martin is the Managing Director of the Birmingham Office of CBRE, global property consultants, and is also responsible for leading the wider Midlands & South region (including the Bristol & Southampton teams) of some 200 staff across 11 different business lines.
+Martin is a Chartered Surveyor who has worked in Birmingham and the Midlands for over 30 years and has worked on some of Birmingham’s most significant projects including Paradise, Snowhill, and Arena Central.
+He is a Midlands committee member of the Urban Land Institute, was the founding Chairman of the Birmingham Office Market Forum and has also chaired the Office Agents Society.
+Martin joined the Theatre Trust in Dec 2015; he joined our Development Board in 2011, becoming its Chair in 2015.

 Vidar Hjardeng MBE